SeedleSama/a1-protests-SeedleSama/README.md

 3. I found it keeps warning me about different types of datas.
 I should covert them into the same.

+4. Yes, the number had increased about 33.37%.

+5. According to [USA Today](https://www.google.com/amp/s/amp.usatoday.com/amp/5337751002), a lot of cities ban on chokeholds, duty to intervene, and many other policies or activities were banned in 2020 though protests.

+6. The most protests are about racial injustice, the second one is Civial Rights

 ## Conclusion
 Once you are finished with your analysis (you've completed the `analysis.R` file), fill in this section by answering the following questions (in about 1-2 sentences each):

 1. What results from the analysis surprised you?
 Why?
+    A: Number of protests keeps increasing in 2020 by 33%.
+It's dangerous to keep protesting in such dangerous virus period.

 2. What parts of the analysis did you find most challenging?
+    A: Creating function is most challenging, it took me a long time to find a way to make every function work.
+It even made me forgot to commit after several parts were finished.

 3. What kind of analysis do you wish you were able to do with the dataset (but perhaps don't have the technical skills to do so)?
+    A: I want every analysised data can be performed and viewed in a clean and easy way instead of use print evrytime I want to test it, it took too much time.